 Transcendent is God, though He is also immanent.
 Water pervades every fibre of a cloth that is dipped in it.
 When a cloth is dipped in a bucket of water, every fibre becomes wet.
 That is, the water pervades the whole cloth; it is immanent in the cloth.
 The water is almost inseparable from the cloth, because when we touch the cloth we can see the wetness and the dripping of water; yet, the water is not the cloth.
 There is no connection between the cloth and the water.
-The pervasion of God through the universe, through every little bit of things in the world – even the littlest atom – does not mean that God has involved Himself in the defects of life, the limitations of things, the locations of bodies, the ignorance characterising individuals.
+The pervasion of God through the universe, through every little thing in the world, even the littlest atom, does not mean that God has involved Himself in the defects of life, the limitations of things, the locations of bodies, the ignorance characterising individuals.
 These are not part and parcel of the Supreme Being.

 The transcendence that is the real nature of God frees Him from every kind of defect that is otherwise seen in the effects which He pervades and in which He is immanent.
 That is why it is said here that agency in action—the consciousness of one’s own individuality being responsible for work—is not created by God.
 It is due to the defect of the ego that one feels that one is doing some action.
 The action itself is a process that is engendered by the movement of the gunas of prakriti and, therefore, that also does not come from God.
 He is not responsible for anything whatsoever.
-God is responsible for everything, and yet He is responsible for nothing; it can be put either way.
-His responsibility for everything lies on account of His being immanent, and His freedom from any kind of involvement arises on account of His supreme transcendence.
+God is responsible for everything, and yet He is responsible for nothing.
+It can be put either way.
+God’s responsibility for everything lies in the fact of His being immanent, and His freedom from any kind of involvement arises on account of His supreme transcendence.

 It is like the analogy of the snake and the rope.
 The snake is not the rope and, therefore, we cannot say that the rope has become the snake; and yet, the snake would not be there if the rope was not there.
 The rope is responsible for the snake, yet the rope is not responsible for the snake.
 The rope has never become the snake; therefore, we cannot say that the rope is responsible for appearing as the snake.
 Yet without the rope, the snake would not have appeared in it.
 Likewise, God is not responsible for anything that is happening in the world, yet nothing can happen in the world without God’s existence.
 God maintains a very crucial position: God is doing everything, and yet doing nothing at all.